KO-JUNSUNG/TIL/ResearchProposal.md

 # References

-- Remaining SPEECH: A Scoping Review of Deep Learning-powered Speech Conversion
+- Sang-Hoon Lee, Ha-Yeong Choi, Seung-Bin Kim, Seong-Whan Lee.
+"HierSpeech++: Bridging the Gap between Semantic and Acoustic Representation of Speech by Hierarchical Variational Inference for Zero-Shot Speech Synthesis.", arXiv:2311.12454 (2023).

-- SH Lee, HierSpeech++: Bridging the Gap between Semantic and Acoustic Representation of Speech by Hierarchical Variational Inference for Zero-Shot Speech Synthesis, IEEE
+- Vaswani, Ashish and Shazeer, Noam and Parmar, Niki and Uszkoreit, Jakob and Jones, Llion and Gomez, Aidan N. and Kaiser, Lukasz and Polosukhin, Illia.
+"Attention Is All You Need." arXiv preprint arXiv:1706.03762 (2017).

-- Ashish Vaswani, Attention Is All You Need, Google Brain
+- Albert Gu ,Tri Dao.
+"Mamba: Linear-Time Sequence Modeling with Selective State Spaces." arXiv:2312.00752 (2023)
-- Albert Gu and Tri Dao, Mamba: Linear-Time Sequence Modeling with Selective State Spaces, Machine Learning Department Carnegie Mellon University
+- Kim, Jaehyeon, Jungil Kong, and Juhee Son.
+"Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech." arXiv preprint arXiv:2106.06103 (2021).